MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-go.md

 ---
-title: Using API version profiles with GO in Azure Stack | Microsoft Docs
+title: Use API version profiles with GO in Azure Stack | Microsoft Docs
-description: Learn about using API version profiles with GO in Azure Stack.
+description: Learn how to use API version profiles with GO in Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: sethmanheim